Waterproof motorcycle trousers can make the difference between having an enjoyable ride or a miserable battle to get to a destination.

 Klim Badlands Pro Gore-Tex Textile

-The badlands from Klim are top-shelf quality for the most hardcore riders.
+The badlands from Klim is top-shelf quality for the most hardcore riders.

 The laminated Gore-tex construction will ensure that you remain completely dry and keep the weight of the trouser down, thanks to a complete lack of water penetration through the membrane.